quarkusio/quarkus/integration-tests/logging-gelf/README.md

 docker-compose -f src/test/resources/docker-compose-elk.yml up
 ```

-Finally, run the test via `mvn clean install -Dtest-gelf -Dmaven.test.failure.ignore` and manually verify that the log
+Finally, run the test via `mvn clean install -Dtest-containers -Dmaven.test.failure.ignore` and manually verify that the log
 events has been pushed to ELK.
 You can use Kibana on http://localhost:5601/ to access those logs.